chubbymaggie/libbfc/README.md

 ## Description

-The Bareflank C Library is a simple library that contains empty symbols that are needed by newlib.
-Most operating systems will need to implement all of these functions, but some only need a couple if any.
+The Bareflank C Library is a simple library that contains empty symbols that are needed when using newlib.
+Most operating systems will need to implement all of these functions, but some will only need a couple, if any.
 The goal of this library is to provide the bare minimum support to get newlib up and running.

 ## Compilation Instructions